Norway - Clearance

 Norway is not an EU Member State but it is part of the European Economic Area (EEA) and is part of the Schengen area.
 See Noonsite’s EU page for all EU regulations.

-With the introduction of the Europe-wide entry and exit system (EES) by the end of May 2023, biometric data will need to be recorded on entry and exit for third country travelers.
-While this negates the need to have passports stamped, it will require a visit to an official office at a port of entry, therefore flexible clearance may no longer be possible in 2023.
+With the introduction of the Europe-wide entry and exit system (EES) in November 2024, biometric data will need to be recorded on entry and exit for third country travelers.
+While this negates the need to have passports stamped, it will require a visit to an official office at a port of entry, therefore flexible clearance may no longer be possible.
 It is not yet known how rigidly EES will be enforced for pleasure boat users.

 Norway requires all yachts to clear into the country, but rules are more relaxed if coming from another Nordic country or a Schengen Area country.